 Trekking through the three high mountain passes, Kongma La, Cho La, and Renjo La, each over 5,300 meters (17,500 feet) in elevation is what gives this trek its name, the three passes trek.

-Kongma La Pass with it’s daunting uphill trek to the pass and the rugged terrain on the downhill trek through the Lobuche Glacier is generally considered the most challenging and longest of the passes.
-The view from Kongmo-la Pass is not to be underestimated; the view of the Nuptse, Lhotse, Makalu, Baruntse, Amphuyangtse, Amadablam, Thamserku, and many other peaks with the turquoise-colored Kongmo-la Lake in the foreground surpasses the view from Kalathathar.
+But the view from Kongmo-la Pass is not to be underestimated.
+Besides Everest, the 180 degree panoromic view of the Nuptse, Lhotse, Makalu, Baruntse, Amphuyangtse, Amadablam, Thamserku, and many other peaks with the turquoise-colored Kongmo-la Lake in the foreground surpasses the view from Kalathathar.

-Cho La Pass requires crossing a glacier, where microspikes can be particularly useful.
+Cho La Pass requires crossing a kilometer long glacier, where microspikes can be particularly useful.
 The trail leading to Chola Pass and onwards to Gokyo Valley from Dzongla winds through hard ice, moraines, and the Nzogumpa Glacier, demanding both physical strength and mental agility.

 However, weather and conditions can alter these perceptions significantly.
 Starting early on days you plan to cross any of these three passes allows ample time and helps avoid typically harsher afternoon weather conditions compared to what you experience in the morning.